dhbw-stginf16a/documentation/api.md

 ## Examples:
 Please take a look at the documentation-in-source mentioned at the top.

-First you set up the connection.
+Setup: First you set up the connection.
 ```javascript
 import {Socket} from "phoenix";